Can You Reuse Oil After Frying Chicken?

 If you’re cooking things without batter, you might be able to squeeze as many as 10 additional uses from the oil you use.

+It's best not to cross-use oils that have cooked different proteins.
 Even if you’re just using one spoonful of oil for stir-frying, the oil which has been fried with chicken will preserve some flavor due to the ingredients and the meat it was cooked in.
 The flavor of the chicken will carry over into the food you cook it with.

 The light and heat continue to degrade your oil, while air allows moisture to enter, which can make your oil go rancid more quickly.